 Tier 3: Intensive Individual Academic Interventions

 If Tier 1 and Tier 2 interventions and supports do not sufficiently further academic success, individual plans may be created that are particular to the individual student’s needs.
-Students identified as requiring Tier 3 interventions are referred to the Director of Special Education or the Assistant Principal for Student Services by the Student Support Teams in each building.
+Students identified as requiring Tier 3 interventions are referred to the Director of Special Education or the Assistant Principal for Student Supports by the Student Support Teams in each building.

 Math Lab – Each of our school’s math teachers staff a Math Lab throughout the day.
 This drop-in Lab is available most periods of the day.
 Please inquire with your child’s math teacher about the Math Lab in your school.